-- 1. Remove all left over product or residue from the hopper and inside tube. - IMPORTANT: Oilseed products leave residue on the rollers clean well. - 2.
+- 1. Remove all left over product or residue from the hopper and inside tube. - 2.
 Inspect all moving or rotating parts and remove anything which has become entangled. - 3.
-Wash the entire machine thoroughly using a water hose or pressure washer to remove all dirt, mud, debris or residue. - Note: Granular fertilizer (e.g., potash, urea) can cake onto components clean well. - Wash on top and under the belt. - Clean inside the tube. - 4.
+Wash the entire machine thoroughly using a water hose or pressure washer to remove all dirt, mud, debris or residue. - Wash on top and under the belt. - Clean inside the tube. - 4.
 Inspect all hydraulic hoses, fittings, lines, couplers and valves. - Tighten any loose fittings. - Replace any hose that is badly cut, nicked or abraded or is separating from the crimped end of the fitting. - 5.
 Lubricate all grease fittings.

-Refer to Section 4.2 - Ensure all grease cavities have been filled with grease to remove any water residue from having been washing.
+Refer to Section 4.2

+- Ensure all grease cavities have been filled with grease to remove any water residue from having been washing. - 6.
+Check the condition of the conveyor belt.
+Replace if necessary.

-- 6. Check the condition of the conveyor belt.
-Replace if necessary. - 7.
-Touch up all paint nicks and scratches to prevent rusting. - 8.
-Gas Engine with Battery: Remove the battery. - Be sure it is fully charged. - Store it inside. - Do not sit the battery on a cold, concrete floor. - 9.
-Select a area that is dry, level and free of debris. - If the machine cannot be placed inside, cover the gas engine or electric motor with a water proof tarpaulin and tie securely in place. - 10.
-Set the deck on the ground to relieve the weight of the frame off the wheels. - 11.
+7. Touch up all paint nicks and scratches to prevent rusting.

+8. Gas Engine with Battery:

+Remove the battery.

+- Be sure it is fully charged. - Store it inside. - Do not sit the battery on a cold, concrete floor. - Select a area that is dry, level and free of debris.

+If the machine cannot be placed inside, cover the gas engine or electric motor with a water proof tarpaulin and tie securely in place.

+- 10. Set the deck on the ground to relieve the weight of the frame off the wheels. - 11.
 Do not allow children to play on or around the stored machine.